-Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.
+Snowplow parenting is a style where the parents constantly force obstacles and challenges out of their kids’ paths.

 They have their eye on their child’s future success, and anyone or anything that stands in their way has to be removed.

-Parents who adopt snowplow parenting do not want their child to be in any pain or have any issues, so they interfere and solve the problem for them.
+Parents who adopt snowplow parenting do not want their children to be in any pain or have any issues, so they interfere and solve the problem for them.

 Snowplow parenting is similar to helicopter parenting, but there are differences.
 Parents who hover and micromanage their children out of fear are known as helicopter parents.

-They keep a close eye on every morsel that reaches their child’s body, their every breath, and every scrap of homework.
-Since they are afraid of the great wide world, they keep their children close to them.
+They watch every morsel that reaches their child’s body, every breath, and every scrap of homework.
+Since they fear the great wide world, they keep their children close to them.

 On the other hand, snowplow parenting defines parents who over-focus on their children and overprotect them by fighting their battles for them.

-Snowplow parenting, however, takes things a step further and describes parents who not only over-focus but overprotect their kids by fighting their battles for them.
+Snowplow parenting, however, goes further and describes parents who overfocus and overprotect their kids by fighting their battles for them.

 Signs of Snowplow Parenting